kennethd/coursera-getdata-009-project/README.md

 are "UCI-HAR.subset.txt" and "UCI-HAR.tidy.txt", respectively.

 `getTidyData()` uses `read.table(f, header = T, check.names = T)` to read the
 data.frame from disk & return it to caller.
+Calls `makeTidyData()` if data is not already on disk.

 ### Helper Functions